+DUDI DI 11 1

+Pattern Name Blackboard

+Pattern characteristics A processing framework for coordinating large and

+heterogeneous modules in an environment with in-

+definite control.

-Pattern Name Blackboard Pattern characteristics A processing framework for coordinating large and heterogeneous modules in an environment with it definite control.
-Each component can write or read knowledge on the base.
-The only mechanism for communication between components is this knowledge base.
-Com- ponents can not directly communicate.
-Examples The system of robot which does various tasks in an office.
+Each component can write or read knowledge on

+the base.
+The only mechanism for communication

+between components is this knowledge base.
+Com-

+ponents can not directly communicate.

+Examples The system of robot which does various tasks in an

+office.
 It can gain knowledge from environment.
+It

+performs three tasks continuously:

+- Gaining environment information to compute

+motion and receive human commands

-It performs three tasks continuously: - Gaining environment information to compute motion and receive human commands - Analyzing gained information and solving re- lated issues - Activity and changing environment Related references [41, 42, 7, 19]
+motion and receive numan commands

+- Analyzing gained information and solving re-

+lated issues

+- Activity and changing environment

+Related references [40, 42, 7, 19]